ryaoi/Fillit/README.md

     - [ ] adress of the next tetrimos
 3. create a map for storing tetrimos.
     Be careful that the map size is neither too big nor too small.
-4. change the information(position) of the tetrimos so that it would be:
+4. change the information (position) of tetrimos so it would look like this before and after:

     Before the modification...